 These techniques work because it’s human behavior.
 We love pleasure and try our best to avoid pain.

 Sometimes, when the process gets tough, we associate it with pain and avoid tasks that we’ve committed to.

 Also, you could develop habits that can help you stick to your commitments.

 For instance, if you want to join a gym, you could develop the habit of rising early in the morning.

-“Think Small” also works in case of habits.
-Habits make sure that your brain spends less energy by automating repetitive tasks by developing patterns.
+“Think Small” also works in the case of habits.
+Habits ensure that your brain spends less energy by automating repetitive tasks and developing patterns.

 Either way, stay committed!